-- Distemper virus — Attacks the lungs and affects the function of the brain and spinal cord; disease can be fatal
+- Distemper virus — This virus attacks the lungs and affects the function of the brain and spinal cord; this disease can be fatal.

-- Parainfluenza — Respiratory virus that causes coughing
+- Parainfluenza — This is a respiratory virus that causes coughing and cold-like symptoms.

-- Parvovirus — Attacks the lining of the intestinal tract and damages the heart of very young puppies; disease can be fatal
+- Parvovirus — This virus attacks the lining of the intestinal tract and damages the heart of very young puppies; disease can be fatal especially in puppies.

 You may consider having your dog vaccinated against Leptospirosis, Lyme Disease, and Bordetella (often referred to as Kennel Cough) based on your living circumstances.
-Most grooming salons, boarding kennels, and dog training classes require a Bordetella vaccine before the dog can be present.
+Most grooming salons, boarding kennels, and dog training classes require a Bordetella vaccine before the dog can attend.